-1) The laboratory or entity responsible for modification or custom fabrication of electrical equipment must complete or arrange for field evaluation of the equipment.
-The equipment must be inspected and approved by a Competent Person and documented on the Custom Electrical Equipment Field Evaluation Form (Appendix 12).
+- 1) The laboratory or entity responsible for modification or custom fabrication of electrical equipment must complete or arrange for field evaluation of the equipment.
+The equipment must be inspected and approved by a Competent Person and documented on the Custom Electrical Equipment Field Evaluation Form (Appendix 11).
 The completed form must be submitted to the ESA and/or (EHRS) for review prior to start-up.
 The ESA will review the form and contact the lab if concerns are identified or upload the form to the lab's BioRAFT record.
 After review and approval, an "Electrical Safety Approved" barcode label will be supplied by EHRS to the Competent Person to install on the equipment.
-Once the completed form is uploaded to BioRAFT and the approval label is installed on the equipment, it may be considered approved for use.

-- 2) Documentation: The following documents must be maintained by the laboratory that modified or fabricated the electrical equipment.
-This information is used by Field Evaluation Body for the equipment evaluation: - a) Justification for in-house modifications of NRTL listed or labeled equipment or need for in-house fabrication of equipment. - b) Layout drawing showing all equipment with designators that match the schematic and actual marks on, or adjacent to the equipment. - c) Electrical schematic drawings for all power, control, and safety circuits. - d) A bill of material that includes certification details for all critical components. - e) Limitations or conditions of acceptability for critical components.

-- f) Installation, operation, and maintenance manuals for the equipment to be installed. - g) Qualifications of the fabricator.
-Qualifications include adequate technical electrical/electronic and electrical safety knowledge. - h) Completed Custom Electrical Equipment Field Evaluation Form (Appendix 12).
-The form must be maintained for the life of the equipment. - 3) Standard(s): The FEB should select nationally recognized standards applicable to the subject equipment under evaluation based on the equipment's design and application.
+Once the completed form is uploaded to BioRAFT and the approval label is installed on the equipment, it may be considered approved for use. - 2) Documentation: The following documents must be maintained by the laboratory that modified or fabricated the electrical equipment.
+This information is used by the Field Evaluation Body for the equipment evaluation: - a) Justification for in-house modifications of NRTL listed or labeled equipment or need for in-house fabrication of equipment. - b) Layout drawing showing all equipment with designators that match the schematic and actual marks on, or adjacent to the equipment. - c) Electrical schematic drawings for all power, control, and safety circuits. - d) A bill of material that includes certification details for all critical components. - e) Limitations or conditions of acceptability for critical components. - f) Installation, operation, and maintenance manuals for the equipment to be installed. - g) Qualifications of the fabricator.
+Qualifications include adequate technical electrical/electronic and electrical safety knowledge. - h) Completed Custom Electrical Equipment Field Evaluation Form (Appendix 11).
+The form must be maintained for the life of the equipment. - 3) Standard(s): The Field Evaluation Body (FEB) should select nationally recognized standards applicable to the subject equipment under evaluation based on the equipment's design and application.
 Where no single standard applies to the equipment, applicable portions of related standards for subassemblies and supplementary standards should be applied. - a) Primary Standard The primary standard to be used should be a nationally recognized safety standard written and maintained by a standards development organization that issues safety standards. - b) Jurisdictional Notification The FEB should notify the electrical AHJ (EHRS) when an evaluation is initiated and about to commence. - 4) Construction Inspection: This section provides typical construction requirements that should be considered in the field evaluation.
-The actual requirements to be used for the construction inspection should come from the applicable primary product safety standard and electrical installation codes. - a) Electrical Code Considerations Ensuring that the product can be installed in accordance with the electrical code should include but is not limited to the verification of the following: - (i) Presence of complete equipment nameplate(s) - (ii) Equipment construction provides for code-compliant installation. - (iii) Installation instructions include sufficient detail (showing raceway entry points, supply conductor wiring methods, supply conductor types, field wiring torque values, and installer supplied overcurrent protection) - (iv) Adequate wire bending space for all field wiring terminals. - b) Construction of Enclosures Enclosure inspection should include but not be limited to the following: - (i) Suitable use of metallic and nonmetallic construction materials. - (ii) Enclosure-type rating (e.g., 1, 3R, 4X) suitable for the intended application or installation environment. - (iii) Methods of corrosion protection for internal and external parts. - (iv) Methods of fastening doors and covers. - (v) Hinged doors open at least 90 degrees. - (vi) Bonding methods of dead metal parts likely to become energized. - (vii) Accessibility of live parts.
+The actual requirements to be used for the construction inspection should come from the applicable primary product safety standard and electrical installation codes. - a) Electrical Code Considerations Ensuring that the product can be installed in accordance with the electrical code should include but is not limited to the verification of the following: - (i) Presence of complete equipment nameplate(s) - (ii) Equipment construction provides for code-compliant installation. - (iii) Installation instructions include sufficient detail (showing raceway entry points, supply conductor wiring methods, supply conductor types, field wiring torque values, and installer supplied overcurrent protection) - (iv) Adequate wire bending space for all field wiring terminals.